 Minimum Trail Weight

-Plastic clips which connect a tent body to an external pole system.
+Plastic clips that connect a tent body to an external pole system.

-Tent pole connectors which enable the creation of complex pole configurations, increasing the volume and livability of tent interiors.
+Tent pole connectors that enable the creation of complex pole configurations, increasing the volume and livability of tent interiors.

 Sleeves on the outside of a tent that hold tent poles in place.
-These are often found on European tents like this Vaude Taurus.
-Thought to be more durable than pole clips.
+These are often found on European tents like this Vaude Taurus. and made the tent more durable and wind worthy than tents that are secured to poles using clips.

 A waterproof outer tarp covering the inner tent and protecting it from rain or wind.